 History has shown that the country, or better: the Bangladeshi society, has proven a considerable ability to resile, to spring back after major shocks.
 It also has shown the ability to cope with new situations and to adapt.
 The question is: Will it be enough in case of climate change and energy scarcity?
-With large tracts of land inundated, every year Bangladesh proves man's ability to resile after natural and man-made calamities and to adapt to new situations.
+With large tracts of land inundated.
+Every year Bangladesh proves man's ability to resile after natural and man-made calamities and to adapt to new situations.
 As such Bangladesh can be seen as a test case of development in a much wider sense.

-The problem lies in the globality of the looming catastrophes: Societies in Asia are known for their ability to absorb external shocks within their community: Strong family, clan, caste and tribal bonds help overcome individual crises.
+The problem lies in the globality9 of the looming catastrophes: Societies in Asia are known for their ability to absorb external shocks within their community: Strong family, clan, caste and tribal bonds help overcome individual crises.
 Once most or all of a community are affected by a crisis at the same time, however, its coping capacity may not suffice.
 Accordingly, the larger a community, the better it provides security.
 Professor Amartya Sen has shown how famines can exist at times of plenty.
 Who will come to the rescue of the people of Bangladesh, if all or most of its citizens will be affected at the same time?
 It seems that rice growing is less affected by climate than wheat and maize, but if Bangladesh's rice harvest suffers from rising temperatures and less and untimely availability of irrigation water, countries like India, China or Thailand might suffer likewise; prices on the world market certainly would rise.
 Similarly, if the climate change affects the major industrial countries, they would buy less textiles from exporters.
 Besides shrinking export quantities, Bangladesh would experience also a price war.
 The situation is different in the case of energy: Rising energy prices have negative and positive effects on Bangladesh: The negative effects would be the rising costs of energy imports.
 But energy exporting countries in the Gulf area most probably will need more Bangladeshi labour and these labourers would send more money home; the overall effect could well be positive.

 Presently, Bangladesh's balance of payments shows a surplus in current accounts.
-Export earnings and home remittances exceed the cost of imports by far: During the ten months of July 2010 to April 2011 exports earned 18.3 bn US\$ and remittances were 9.6 bn U\$ as compared to imports of 24.7 bn US\$.
-Remittances already dwarf foreign aid: In 2010-2011 (July to May) food aid was 81 m US\$ and project aid 1,352 m US\$, total aid was 1,434 m US\$; old debt was paid back to the tune of 653 m US\$, bringing the net aid to 782 m US\$.
-There is no mentioning of interest payments under "foreign aid" in Bangladesh Bank's Major Economic Indicators.
-According to the balance of payments, official interest payments were 187 m US\$ during July 2010 to April 2011.
-If we deduct them also from the "net" aid, we arrive at 595 m US\$.
+Export earnings and home remittances exceed the cost of imports by far: During the fiscal year 2011/12 (July to Jun) exports of goods and services earned 26.7 bn US\$ and remittances were 12.7 bn U\$ as compared to imports (goods and services) of 37.2 bn US\$.
+Remittances already dwarf foreign aid: In 2011-2012 Bangladesh received disbursements of grants and loans to the tune of 452 m US\$ and 965 m US\$, respectively, together 1,407 m US\$.
+If we deduct interest payments of 154 m US\$ and amortization (principal) of 557 m US\$, sub-totalling 711 m US\$, net aid, i.e. total grants and loans disbursements minus interest and principal payments, was only 696 m US\$.
 Going by these figures remittances exceed net aid by factor of 20!
-It seems to me that remittances have not found the recognition that this major source of income deserves in Bangladesh.
-This applies even more to the men and women who send the remittances to their families.
-The lack of official recognition can be explained by the fact that remittances are difficult to tax officially and to skim off privately.
-Foreign aid, on the other hand are ideally suited for rent seeking.
+It seems to me that remittances have not found the recognition that this major source of income deserves in